 To serve a Seabreeze cocktail, use a slim and tall glass like a Collins or Highball glass.
 To garnish the drink, there are several options:

-- Grenadine float: If you prefer sweet cocktails, try to float half an ounce of grenadine on top of your Sea Breeze.
+• Grenadine float: If you love sweet cocktails, float half an ounce of grenadine on top of your Sea Breeze - use only if you have a seriously sweet tooth.

 History